FreeGrok/FreeGrok/README.md

 #### 5.4.3 Path Descriptions (optional)

-OpenGrok can use path descriptions in various places (e.g. while showing directory listings or search results).
-Example descriptions are in `paths.tsv` file (delivered as `/usr/opengrok/doc/paths.tsv` by OpenGrok package on Solaris).
+FreeGrok can use path descriptions in various places (e.g. while showing directory listings or search results).
+Example descriptions are in `paths.tsv` file (delivered as `/usr/opengrok/doc/paths.tsv` by FreeGrok package on Solaris).

-The `paths.tsv` file is read by OpenGrok indexing script from the configuration directory (the same where `configuration.xml` is located) which will create file `dtags.eftar` in the index subdirectory under `DATA_ROOT` directory which will then be used by the webapp to display the descriptions.
+The `paths.tsv` file is read by FreeGrok indexing script from the configuration directory (the same where `configuration.xml` is located) which will create file `dtags.eftar` in the index subdirectory under `DATA_ROOT` directory which will then be used by the webapp to display the descriptions.